Canterbury-St Martin's hoard: Contents

 There may have been other items that were found with the hoard, but their identification is not possible.

 Ownership and current location

-Besides the Oloron coin, which is at the Bibliotheque Nationale in Paris, the other eight items are at the World Museum Liverpool.
+Besides the Oloron coin, which is at the Bibliotheque Nationale in Paris, the other eight items are at the World Museum in Liverpool.
 From Rolfe, the eight items were acquired by Joseph Mayer, who gave them to the City Museums of Liverpool, which became the World Museum later.